-Many of them are small business people, who must stay profitable despite narrow margins.
+More than a third or 37% of Tea Party members are college graduates.
+Almost 40% are evangelical Christians.
+Many of them are small business people who must stay profitable despite narrow margins.
 They see taxes, regulations, and Obamacare as direct threats to their livelihood.

 The Tea Party's Economic Platform

-The Tea Party's economic platform follows its overall belief that less government is good.
-The free markets are the best generator of jobs and economic growth.
+The Tea Party's economic platform follows its belief that less government is good, and free markets are the best generator of jobs and economic growth.

-Eliminate Deficit Spending and the National Debt.The Tea Party is serious about reducing government spending.
-Their point is that out of control government spending infiltrates the government into Americans' lives, devalues the dollar, and invites inflation.
-Tea Party members quote Alexander Hamilton, who said, “As on the one hand, the necessity for borrowing in particular emergencies cannot be doubted, so on the other, it is equally evident that to be able to borrow upon good terms, it is essential that the credit of a nation should be well established.”
+They argued that out-of-control government spending brings the government into Americans' lives.
+It also devalues the dollar and invites inflation.
+Tea Party members quoted Alexander Hamilton, who said, “As on the one hand, the necessity for borrowing in particular emergencies cannot be doubted, so on the other, it is equally evident that to be able to borrow upon good terms, it is essential that the credit of a nation should be well established.”

 The Theory Behind Tea Party Policies